adamabeshouse/journos/README.md

-journos
+journos - A pro-active journal to help you measure your life
 =======

 Installation:

 After cloning, you have to install PyCrypto (try `sudo pip install pycrypto`).

+Running:

-Right now you have to do 'python main.py' in lieu of 'journos' at the command line - that is on the TODO list
+Right now you have to navigate to the installation directory and execute `python main.py`.

-A pro-active journal to help you measure your life
+Something on the todo list is to make you able to run it from everywhere and to automatically bind the command `journos`